Eric Gill: Ditchling Common 1918–1924

 Alongside the Guild, Pepler set up the St Dominic's Press with a 100-year old Stanhope press that he bought.
-The Press printed books and pamphlets promoting the ideals of the Guilds' traditional craft techniques and also provided an outlet for Gill's engravings and woodcut illustrations.
+The Press printed books and pamphlets promoting the ideals of the Guild’s traditional craft techniques and also provided an outlet for Gill's engravings and woodcut illustrations.
 Gill and Pepler together produced issues of The Game, a small journal, mostly illustrated by Gill and containing articles on craft and social matters.
-The views promoted by Gill and Pepler in The Game and their other publications were often deliberately provocative, anti-capitalist and opposed to industrialisation.
+The views promoted by Gill and Pepler in The Game and their other publications were often deliberately provocative, anti-capitalist, and opposed to industrialisation.

 Along with his Guild work and illustrations, Gill designed several war memorials in this period.
 These included the Trumpington War Memorial in Cambridgeshire, the Chirk War Memorial in north Wales, the memorial at Ditchling, and the wall panel recording 228 names of the fallen in the ante-chapel at New College, Oxford.
 Gill also created the memorial at Briantspuddle in Dorset and, with Chute and Hilary Stratton, the monument at South Harting.
-Beside the main entrance to the British Museum, Gill designed and carved, with Joseph Cribb, the memorial inscription to the museum staff killed in the conflict and for the Victoria and Albert Museum, again with Cribb, he created the war memorial in that museum's entrance hall.
+Beside the main entrance to the British Museum, Gill designed and carved, with Joseph Cribb, the memorial inscription to the museum staff killed in the conflict; for the Victoria and Albert Museum, again with Cribb, he created the war memorial in the entrance hall.
 Previously, in 1911, Gill had cut the inscription for the foundation stone of the British Museum's new King Edward VII building.
 Gill's other significant work from this period was the Stations of the Cross that he carved, with Chute, for the Church of St Cuthbert in the Manningham area of Bradford.